This post has been updated as of Jan 2019

-I’ve been visiting and reviewing fitness studios in Dallas for three years now.
+I’ve been visiting and reviewing fitness studios in Dallas for five years now.
 I love all the variety and the unique workouts Dallas has to offer.
-So with 2018 rhere, I often get asked, “Where should I work out?”
-My answer: StudioHop or ClassPass.
+So with 2019 here, I often get asked, “Where should I work out?”
+My answer: You need StudioHop or ClassPass.

 These are great options for anyone who isn’t sure what they like, are looking to find a new “home”, or are bored with the gym.
 I’m breaking down all you need to know about the following multi-studio memberships available to you in Dallas and Fort Worth.

-StudioHop is a Dallas-based company offering memberships to a variety of top-notch fitness studios in Dallas, Fort Worth, Austin, San Antonio, Oklahoma City, Tulsa, and New Orleans.
-While their selection is a lot smaller, they offer more to their members in terms of community, membership options, frequency, and other perks.
+StudioHop is a Dallas-based company offering memberships to a variety of high end fitness studios in Dallas, Fort Worth, Austin, San Antonio, Oklahoma City, Tulsa, and New Orleans.
+The studios offer a variety of studio options to try, an online community to connect with others, and local perks and discounts.

 How it Works: Once you sign up for your membership, you have access to all their studios from one platform and are able to sign up for studio or class you’d like.
-Peruse different studios and time, click reserve, and voila!
+Peruse different studios, find a class, click reserve, and voila!
 You’re all set.
 Just show up to class and check in like you would if you were a member there.

 Perks: The StudioHop team is also working hard to provide added perks.
 In the membership, they’ve also enlisted cryo spas, offer discounts for certain businesses and more.
 All members are also added to their Facebook community group where members can ask questions, share victories, stay on top of the latest news, and get in touch with the SH team immediately.
-Also, you can use your membership in any of the cities in Texas that currently offer StudioHop.
+Also, you can use your membership in any of the cities in Texas and Oklahoma that currently offer StudioHop.
 Also, if you refer a friend, you both get 10% of your monthly plan.
 Sharing is caring you guys!

-Studios:There are currently over 80+ studios on StudioHop in Dallas Fort Worth and always adding more.
+Studios:There are currently over 200 studios on StudioHop in Dallas-Fort Worth and they are always adding more.
 Choose from yoga, Pilates, barre, kickboxing, HIIT, bootcamp, aerial yoga, spin, and more.
 StudioHop is very selective with the studios they accept and offer to their members.
-Their standard is to only offer only the best studio options.
+Their standard is to only offer the best studio options.

-The Fine Print: It’s a month-to-month membership, so no annual contracts or fees.
-You won’t be allowed to book more than one class a day.
-The Visit Bundles allow you to take more than one class a day.
-With the 4 Visit Bundle, you’re able to visit each any studio twice, the 8 Visit Bundle allows you 3 visits per studio.
+The Fine Print: It’s a month-to-month membership, so no annual contracts or additional fees.
+There are caps for the number of times you visit a studio.
+Just read the different tiers before choosing a plan that works for you.
 There is a fee to put your account on hold.
 Also, late cancels will incur a $12 charge and $15 for no shows.

 Who I’d recommend this to: If you want more of a membership experience a few of your favorite studios, StudioHop has that option since you’re able to visit a studio more than a handful of times in a month.
 It’s a great alternative to paying for one studio membership.
 I’m currently a StudioHop member and have loved being part of the community.
 You can catch my review here.
 I use the Visit Bundle in addition to my gym membership.
 This allows me to supplement my gym workouts with yoga or another fun class and I love the perks.
 I’d recommend StudioHop for people who live in Dallas proper.
 StudioHop continues to add more North Dallas studios (currently 40 studios in North Dallas), however this membership makes the most sense for people who either live or work in Dallas.
 The majority of their studios are in central Dallas and they are currently building out their studio partners in Fort Worth.
-Anyone who lives outside of central Dallas or in the further suburbs don’t have as many options to choose from and wouldn’t be able to take advantage of all the studio offerings unless they are willing to drive.
+Anyone who lives outside of central Dallas or in the further suburbs won’t have as many options to choose from and wouldn’t be able to take advantage of all the studio offerings unless they are willing to drive.

 How to sign up: Go to the website where you can select the membership option that fits your lifestyle best and get to hopping!
 Use my affiliate link here and PROMO code dff20 for $20 off your first month of the any StudioHop plan except the trials.

-Studios: There are over 300+ studios and gyms on ClassPass in DFW right now and you can see some of them here.
+Studios: ClassPass has a broader There are over 300+ studios and gyms on ClassPass in DFW right now and you can see some of them here.
 You also are able to book gym time in select gyms or access their free library of workout videos or app workouts too using Classpass Live or ClassPass Go.